ctwardy/jacobs-vault/README.md

 * ETL scripts in the `etl` folder
 * Call `skyfield` for ephemeris calculations
 * The notebook `nbs/01_HitTest.ipynb` and service `hittestservice/` provide the core functions to read the appropriate TLE file for a given day, and calculate the visible satellites.
+* Notebooks folder for exploration
+    * Nbdev package means notebooks in nbs/ generate both module code that can be called by other scripts, and documentation.
+    * nbs/01_HitTest.ipynb and service hittestservice/ provide the core functions to read the appropriate TLE file for a given day, and calculate the visible satellites.

 * `geotransformer`
 * `ais-analytics`
 * ...